etruel/wpematico/readme.txt

 == Changelog ==

+= 2.5.2 Feb 13, 2020 =

+Fixes an issue with Youtube campaign type by ignoring "Copy the permalink from the source" option.

 = 2.5.1 Dec 22, 2019 =

 Fixes a problem when sanitize keys on licenses page and tweaks the style just for the About screen.